ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ![fig9](figures/09.png)

 7. Launch an instance by clicking the **Launch instance** button.
-You should see the green box with the Success label.
+You should see the green box with the **Success** label.

 This box also contains a link to the EC2 instance.
-Click it, and it takes you to the instance dashboard, which looks like Figure 10:
+Click on it, and it takes you to the instance dashboard, as Figure 10 shows:

 ![fig10](figures/10.png)